Current Members

 During her studies, she has been involved in different interdisciplinary projects and collaborations as principal investigator, researcher, and advisor.
 The projects and collaborations included the design and development of femtosecond and continuous-wave solid-state lasers, biomedical applications of lasers, laser-based micromachining, and optical characterization of different materials such as graphene, supercapacitors, carbon nanotubes, quantum dots, and semiconductor thin films.

-Dr. Isinsu Baylam Toker is one of the 2019 OPTICA (formerly, The Optical Society) Ambassadors and 2022 OPTICA Senior Members.
-She is also a member of The Lindau Nobel Laureate Meetings Alumni, SPIE, and APS.
+Dr. Isinsu Baylam Toker is a 2019 OPTICA Ambassador, a 2022 OPTICA Senior Member, and currently serves as Chair of the OPTICA Ultrafast Optical Phenomena Technical Group.
+She is also a member of the Lindau Nobel Laureate Meetings Alumni Network, SPIE, and APS.

 As an Ambassador and Senior Member of OPTICA, she has been serving for the selection processes of different awards and scholarships, mentoring students, performing international science outreach activities, and delivering lectures to international student groups from all around the world.